cysyiu/Hong-Kong-Locator/README.md

 2. Select 'input.csv' as CSV File Path
 3. Select the Address Column
 4. Select the Coordinate System you would like to export to
+5. Select the GIS Export Format you need
-5. Click Geocode
+6. Click Geocode
-6. This application will return a new csv appened with coordinates and a shapefile
+7. This application will return a new csv appened with coordinates and a shapefile